steviegt6/Blitz3D/EXTENDING.md

 7. Place `MyLib.dll` and `MyLib.decls` in the `userlibs` folder of your Blitz3D TSS installation.
 8. Done!

+**ATTENTION!** When building a standalone executable for your game, you must place the userlib's DLL alongside the executable (you don't need the declarations file anymore, though).

 ## Sample Code

 **MyLib.h**